June 8, 2018 | By: Cindi Paschall Jennifer Johnson

 Categories: Family Support

-Wade has been using his speech-generated device (SGD) for about 2 years.
-It still blows my mind that he can talk!
-His language isn’t perfect, but he can get his point across.
+My son Wade has been using a speech-generating device for about two years, yet it still blows my mind that he can talk.
+Though his language isn’t perfect, he can get his point across.
+I always get excited when he starts a conversation and asks questions.

 It’s so exciting to shop with Wade.
-He is actually able to tell me what aisle he wants to go down.
-He tells me when to stop.
-He tells me what to look at.
-It is absolutely incredible!
+He’s able to tell me what aisle he wants to go down and when to stop.
+He shows me what to look at.
+It’s incredible — even if he can be demanding.
+It makes my heart so happy to know what he wants.
+The speech-generating device has changed our world.

 Categories: Family Support